unframework/s3-password-agent/README.md

 Have your private S3 bucket ready, with an access key + secret authorized to read contents as appropriate.

-If using Auth0 as authentication provider (recommended), sign up for their free tier.
+If using Auth0 as authentication provider (recommended), [sign up for their free tier](https://auth0.com/how-it-works).
 Otherwise, see below for a less-secure + more-cumbersome local email/PIN method.

 Deploy the password agent server.
 Free Node.js hosts such as [Heroku](https://www.heroku.com/) are perfectly okay, nothing more fancy is needed.
+Click on the above "[Deploy to Heroku](https://heroku.com/deploy?template=https://github.com/unframework/s3-password-agent)" button to get started.

 Most configuration happens via env vars (config vars in Heroku instance settings).
 Here is the full list: